top of page

 Origins of SCTLD

 Stony Coral Tissue Disease made its ominous debut on the marine stage in 2014, off the shores of Florida.
 Initially identified in the Florida Keys, its discovery sent ripples of concern through the scientific community, signaling the emergence of a novel threat to the delicate balance of coral ecosystems.
-Since its inception, SCTLD has proven to be a formidable adversary, spreading its reach across the Caribbean and beyond, leaving in its wake a trail of coral devastation.
+Since its inception, SCTLD has proven to be a formidable adversary, spreading its reach across the Caribbean and beyond, leaving a trail of coral devastation in its wake.

 The Silent Agony: Symptoms and Effects on Stony Corals

 At the forefront of the SCTLD narrative are the cryptic yet destructive symptoms afflicting stony corals.
-Unlike some coral diseases that manifest visibly on the exterior, SCTLD operates stealthily, causing rapid tissue loss that leaves the once-vibrant corals eerily skeletal.
-The disease targets a variety of species, including brain corals, star corals, and pillar corals, with a relentless efficiency that often results in mortality within a distressingly short timeframe.
-The impact is not only aesthetic but has far-reaching consequences for the intricate web of life that depends on these coral formations.
+Unlike some coral diseases manifest visibly on the exterior, SCTLD operates stealthily, causing rapid tissue loss that leaves the once-vibrant corals eerily skeletal.
+The disease targets various species, including brain corals, star corals, and pillar corals, with a relentless efficiency that often results in mortality within a distressingly short timeframe.
+The impact is aesthetic and has far-reaching consequences for the intricate web of life that depends on these coral formations.

 The Complex Puzzle: Current State of Research and Challenges